thomasleese/fde/README.md

-# Fetch Execute Cycle
+# Fetch Decode Execute

 _A tool for demonstrating the Fetch-Decode-Execute cycle._

 ## Building

-    $ cd FetchDecodeExecute
+    $ mkdir build && cd build
-    $ qmake
+    $ cmake ..
     $ make

 ## Running

-Once built, you should be able to run it like this:
+Once built, you should be able to run it like this (in the `build` directory):

-    $ ./FetchDecodeExecute
+    $ ./src/FetchDecodeExecute

 By default, the program runs in full-screen mode as it is designed for classroom use.
 If you do not want this, you should run it like this:

-    $ ./FetchDecodeExecute --no-fullscreen
+    $ ./src/FetchDecodeExecute --no-fullscreen